nmenon1215/Reversi/README.md

 ## Quick Start

+TO RUN THE PROGRAM FROM JAR:
+For two player game: java -jar Reversi.jar human human
+For single player: replace the second human with either (strategy1, strategy2, strategy3) ex: java -jar Reversi.jar human strategy1

 // sets up the players and the game
 Player p1 = new User('X');
 Player p2 = new User('O');